Ruger released their newest handgun: the Security-9.

 - Neutrally balanced sear with significant engagement and strong spring tension

-- Hammer catch prevents hammer from engaging without trigger pull.
+- Hammer catch prevents the hammer from engaging without a trigger pull

 - Slide Material: Through-hardened alloy steel